GCUGrayArea/super-duper-fiesta/PRD.md

   * Move and resize rectangles.
   * Delete objects.
+  * Pan by dragging with no object selected.
+  * Zoom with scroll wheel.

 * **Performance:**

   * Maintain **60 FPS** for pan, zoom, and object manipulation.